syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/convert-project.md

 ---
 layout: post
-title: Convert Project in Blazor - Syncfusion
+title: Convert Project in Blazor | Syncfusion
-description: Learn here about how to convert the application in the Essential Syncfusion Blazor Components.
+description: Learn here about how to convert the blazor application to Syncfusion Blazor application using Syncfusion Blazor Extension for Visual Studio.
 platform: Blazor
 component: Common
 documentation: ug